If you are not experienced enough, you will have a blotchy spray paint finish. What causes it, and how to fix it?

-To fix a blotchy spray paint, touch up the areas with more coats of paint, sand the finish, or remove it and re-apply it.
+To fix blotchy spray paint, touch up the areas with more coats of paint, sand the finish, or remove it and re-apply it.
 The right fix depends on the cause and extent of the problem.

-If you spray the same spot for too long, you will over-apply paint.
-This causes an uneven coating.
 Also, if you keep the spray gun nozzle too close to the surface, the paint will bounce off the spot to other parts of the surface, leading to a splotchy appearance.

-Moisture
+2. Moisture

-Moisture (or water) can cause your the to appear blotchy.
+Moisture (or water) can cause the finish to appear blotchy.
 If the humidity levels are high, the water (in the atmosphere) will mix and dissolve the particles, making the coating lighter than it is.
-So, when the coating dries, it will develop light or faded spots.

-Bad Surface Preparation
+2. Bad Surface Preparation

 The surface must be clean, sanded, and primed before you apply spray paint.
 Sanding and cleaning the surface will improve the adhesion between the surface and the paint.
 So, if you don’t prep the surface, the finish will appear blotchy because the surface won’t absorb the coating properly.

-Existing Finish
+3. Existing Finish

-If there’s an existing sealant on the surface, such as polyurethane, and you apply a coating over it, the finish will turn blotchy.
-That’s because the waterproof sealant will repel the spray paint coating.
+That’s because the waterproof sealer will repel the spray paint coating.
 Since the coating won’t stick well, some parts would appear darker than others.

 How To Fix Blotchy Spray Paint?

-Fixing a blotchy spray paint isn’t hard, but you must find the cause of it.
+Note: Fixing this problem isn’t hard, but you must find the cause of it.
 If it’s caused because you applied too much paint on the surface, then you can wipe off the excess.
-If it was caused by improper surface preparation, then you must remove the entire finish and re-apply it.

-1. Touch Up The Finish
+1. Touch up the Finish

 You can touch up the finish by applying a new coating.
 This works if the blotches spots aren’t many.
 To do this, apply more spray paint to the lighter areas so they can blend with the remaining finish.
 This method is a quick fix and is guaranteed to work.